 Once you've defined your project settings, any media that you bring into your project has to be in a format consistent with those settings.
 So if you're planning to digitize from DV tapes, make sure that they are all NTSC, shot in 4:3 ratio, and have 48khz audio - unless you defined your project as PAL, 16:9, and 44.1khz.
 (Also make sure you are shooting in SP, not LP - Final Cut will not digitize from a tape recorded in LP.)
 The same goes for importing video or audio files from the web, iTunes, or other sources.
 QuickTime (.mov) and AIFF (.aif) are the only file formats that Final Cut will accept for imported files, but if those QuickTimes and AIFFs have the wrong aspect ratio or audio sample rate, then you will either have to render them every time you watch them (lots of time and processor power wasted) or you won't be able to play them at all within the project.
-Since 44.1 khz is the standard sample rate for audio CDs, for example (as well as most everything but sound attached to video), you will run into this problem quite often.
+Since 44.1 khz is the standard sample rate for audio CDs, for example (as well as most everything but sound attached to video), you will run into this problem guite often.
+Update - in FCP 6, the "open timeline" will accept multiple formats other than mov and aif, but you have to render them each time they appear in a sequence. unless you change your sequence settings to match the imported files.

 Now, this doesn't really mean that you are radically limited in what kinds of A/V material you can bring in to FCP - it just means that you are often better off converting the file formats BEFORE you import your video or audio.
-In the MAC Lab, there are several applications available that can help you with conversion.
+There are several applications available that can help you with conversion.
 QuickTime Pro offers the simplest solution.
 Any file that you can open in QuickTime Pro can be converted to the .mov format using the menu command File-Export.
 You can also use the menu command Window-Show Movie Properties to get information about the way your file is encoded and what its audio sample rate is, so that you know exactly what settings you need to adjust in order to match the file to your project settings.
 To change the sample rate of an audio file, you can use Peak or ProTools (on the admin station) to adjust the setting and Bounce the audio to a new file.
-For video formats that QuickTime Pro does not accept, you can try the VLC Media Player.
-In VLC, you use the File-Open Source command to open your file, DVD disc, or streaming video URL, then check off the advanced output box and use the Settings dialog box to designate a file with an FCP-compatible file format that VLC will stream its output to while playing the source.
+For video formats that QuickTime Pro does not accept, you can try the free VLC Media Player.
+In VLC, you use the File-Open Source command to open your file, DVD disc, or streaming video URL, then check off the advanced output box and use the Settings dialog box to designate a file with an FCPcompatible file format that VLC will stream its output to while playing the source.

 (See the VLC documentation for more details on this process.)
-Update: Within the next few weeks, all the machines in the MAC Lab should also have copies of Audacity (an audio editing program), ffmpegX (a powerful video and audio compression and conversion program) and MPEG Streamclip (a demuxing program) installed.
-These will all be in the Freeware folder under Applications.
-If you need to pull some video from a DVD at some point during the semester, I recommend installing Cinematize on your own computer - this open-source app allows you to choose exactly which minutes of video you want to rip from most DVDs.
+Other useful free and shareware apps include Audacity (an audio editing program), ffmpegX (a powerful video and audio compression and conversion program) and MPEG Streamclip (a demuxing program).
+If you need to pull some video from a DVD at some point during the semester, I recommend installing Cinematize or Mac the Ripper on your own computer - these open-source apps allow you to choose exactly which minutes of video you want to rip from most DVDs.